Safeguarding our pupils

 Looking after yourself and your family at this unusual time of lockdown, with home learning and social distancing, has never been more important.
 We also recognise that there are circumstances in our lives when things get difficult.
 If you are facing a difficult situation that is affecting you and your family then please get in touch so that we can find you the right level of support that you need.

-Please find some ideas and activities in the documents below, to help support you and your child's emotional and mental health.
+Please find some ideas and activities in the documents on our SEND page.

 Buglawton cares and we want to support our families through this, and any other, difficult time.